 The only problem not addressed is how to deal with ingrown hairs, which, due to the curly nature of African beards, is a common problem for black guys.
 For tips on how to deal with ingrown hairs, take a look at a more detailed guide on getting rid of them.

-Another question I am frequently asked is, what does a beard wax do and should I use it?
+Another question I am frequently asked is, what does a beard wax do during the beard grooming process and should I use it?

 Beard wax is like using a gel for your beard.
 It is very thick and will help you style it or keep it tamed.
 Should you use it?
 That is up to personal preference.
 In most cases, it is overkill.
 If you are styling your beard and it is really long then, yes, go ahead and try one.
 If you have a handlebar mustache, then a beard wax could work on that as well.